Miss Universe Nepal 2022

-Miss Universe Nepal 2022 was organized by Umanga Creations, on 25 August 2022 at Hotel Yak & Yeti, Kathmandu.
-At the end of the event, Sujita Basnet crowned Sophiya Bhujel as the Miss Universe Nepal 2022 to the Miss Universe 2022.
+Miss Universe Nepal 2022 (MUN 2022) was organized by Umanga Creations, on 25 August 2022 at Hotel Yak & Yeti, Kathmandu.
+At the end of the event, Sujita Basnet crowned Sophiya Bhujel who represented Nepal at Miss Universe 2022.

 Image Channel broadcast the pageant live on Television and official youtube channel.

 Background

 Location and date

-The sixth edition of the Miss Universe Nepal beauty contest was scheduled to be held on 25 August 2022.
+The beauty contest was scheduled to be held on 25 August 2022.
 The press conference of the contest was conducted at the Hyatt Regency Hotel in Kathmandu.
 For the first time, the organizers held workshops in different parts of Nepal.
-All the workshops were hosted by the managing director Uddhab Adhikari, Miss Universe Nepal Sujita Basnet, fashion stylist Sagar Gurung and catwalk trainer, Smith Tamang.
+All the workshops were hosted by the managing director Uddhab Adhikari, Sujita Basnet, fashion stylist Sagar Gurung and catwalk trainer, Smith Tamang.